 Funks Creek

 Funks Creek, a tributary to Stone Corral Creek, has a drainage area of 43 square miles.
 From the location of Golden Gate Dam, Funks Creek meanders through a series of low ridges and grazing lands for about 1.8 miles to Funks Reservoir.
 Funks Reservoir is a re-regulating reservoir on the TC Canal and is created by a low dam on Funks Creek.
 Funks Dam is operated by TCCA mostly for flood control purposes.
 The Funks Dam gates are opened during large storm events to pass flood waters through the reservoir and downstream to avoid compromising the TC Canal and its operations.
-There are no requirements to maintain flows in Funks Creek below Funks Reservoir, but seepage through the dam gates allow a few cfs, which maintains flow in Funks Creek.
+Fish and Game code 5937 requirements maintain sufficient flows in Funks Creek below Funks Reservoir to keep in good condition fish that reside below the dam.

 Below Funks Dam, Funks Creek travels 3.9 miles through agricultural fields in a combination of natural and straightened channels to where it crosses the GCID Main Canal.
 While the GCID Main Canal passes under Funks Creek in a siphon, GCID releases water from the canal to Funks Creek and uses the downstream portions of the creek as part of its conveyance system to deliver water to agricultural fields.
 Approximately 2 miles northeast of Maxwell and 1 mile east of Interstate 5, Funks Creek flows into Stone Corral Creek.